Filling Out Form N-600, Application for Certificate of Citizenship

 Line-by-Line Instructions for Form N-600

 You should always refer to the instructions that USCIS provides along with its official forms and applications.
-Here we will provide information about some of the trickier questions on the N-600.
+Here we will provide information about some of the trickier questions on the N-600, specifically the version dated 2/3/2015, expiring 2/28/2017.
 If a question is self-explanatory, it will be skipped in this discussion.

 Part 1.
 “Information About Your Eligibility.”
 Check either Box 1 or 2 to indicate whether you are the biological or adopted child of a U.S. citizen.
 U.S. law treated adopted children differently for the purposes of U.S. citizenship depending on when they were born (or when their parents naturalized).

 Part 2.
 “Information About You.”
-If you are under age 18, you will need to have your U.S. citizen parent complete this application and provide his or her personal information in this section.
-If you are an adult, fill out this section with your own personal information, such as name, former names, address, marital status, and immigration history.
-If a question does not apply to you, write “N/A” (for “not applicable”) or “none” instead of leaving that space blank.
+If you are under age 18, your U.S. citizen parent can complete this application for you and provide his or her personal information in this section.
+Otherwise, fill out this section with your own personal information, such as name, former names, address, marital status, and immigration history.

 Question 18 asks if you have ever lost or abandoned your permanent residence.
 You should check “no,” even if you have never been issued a green card.
 This question is of significance if you derived U.S. citizenship because your parent naturalized when you were a child green card holder.
 If you lost or abandoned your permanent residence because you lived abroad for a long period of time when your parent naturalized, you may not be eligible to file Form N-600.
 Contact an immigration attorney who can best advise you on how to proceed.

 Questions 21 through 23 discuss your parents’ marital status.
-If your parents were not married when you were born, you may not acquire or derive U.S. citizenship from your father if he or she never took steps to “legitimate” you before you reached a certain age.
+If your parents were not married when you were born, you may not acquire or derive U.S. citizenship from your father if he never took steps to “legitimate” you before you reached a certain age.
 Legitimation rules depend on the laws of your country, but usually involve such steps as as marrying your mother, paying child support, or adding his name to your birth certificate.
-If you were born out-of-wedlock and your father is a U.S. citizen, you will need to provide documentation to prove that he legitimated you along with your application.
+If you were born out-of-wedlock and your father is a U.S. citizen, you will need to provide documentation to prove that he legitimated you.
 Question 23 asks if you were in the legal and physical custody of the U.S. citizen parent.
 You must answer “yes” to successfully derive citizenship from your U.S. citizen parent.

-Complete Question 24 only if you were born before October 10, 1952 and you are claiming that you acquired U.S. citizenship at birth through your parents.
-Many children born before that date were required to reside in the United States for at least two years between the ages of 14 and 28.
-You will need to list the dates you lived in the United States and provide proof of residence.
+Answer question 24, but complete the box only if you were born before October 10, 1952 and you are claiming that you acquired U.S. citizenship at birth through your parents.
+Many children born before that date were required to reside in the U.S. for at least two years between the ages of 14 and 28.
+You will need to list the dates you lived in the U.S. and provide proof of residence.

 Provide personal information as requested.
 Question 8 asks about your father’s marital history.
-This is relevant if your parents were not married when you were born and whether or not you will be required to provide proof that he “legitimated” you along with the application.
+This is relevant if your parents were not married when you were born.
+Your answers determine whether you will be required to provide proof that he “legitimated” you along with the application.

 Part 5.
 “Physical Presence in the United States From Birth Until Filing of Form N-600.”
 If you are claiming that you automatically became a U.S. citizen at birth because you acquired citizenship from a U.S. citizen parent, you will need to provide all the dates of their residence in the United States.
 How long your parent must have resided in the U.S. will depend on the laws in effect when you were born.